samuelkurabachew/dtc-workshop/README.md

 to the cloud!
 For this second part, we'll be using [CML](https://cml.dev), which utilizes GitHub Actions (GitLab and Bitbucket equivalents also work).

-1. Navigate to your repository on GitHub and enable Actions from the settings.
+1. Navigate to your repository on GitHub and enable Actions from the settings
-2. Create a `.github/workflows` directory in your project root.
+2. Create a `.github/workflows` directory in your project root
 3. Create a `workflow.yaml` in the newly created directory and start with a basic template: